genevalab/ngscmd/README.md

 A C program to manipulate next-generation sequence data files
 -------------------------------------------------------------

-The `ngscmd` program depends on the zlib compression library and the Berkeley DB API.
+The `ngscmd` program depends on the zlib compression library.
 To compile the `ngscmd` program:

 	./configure